 Clothing has not changed much since ancient times.
 One common piece of clothing is the huipil.
 The authentic huipil is a loose sleeveless rectangle of fabric with a hole in the middle for the head.
 It can be worn loose tied with a colorful sash or tucked into a skirt.
 It was clearly evident by the colors and designs used by the stitcher where the person was from and if the outfit was for normal or ceremonial wear.
 The designs were the same for the respective community; however, there was some ways for individuals to show their creativity.
 Here is an example of a blouse with some of the same type of stitching you would find on a huipil.

-In one article, I found a statement that the Maya believed clothing could transform a person.
+This one article contains a statement that the Maya believed clothing could transform a person.
 Isn’t that what designers and advertisers want us to believe still today?

 The Mayan women were weavers and had two colors of cotton to work with.
 There was the white cotton most of us are familiar with and then there was a light brown cotton.
 It was a labor intensive process to clean the cotton, spin it, dye it and weave it.
 A spindle was used to spin their yarn.
 Using the spindle it could take two days to turn one pound of fibers into a thick thread.
 It could take a week to turn that same pound of fiber into a fine thread for weaving.
 Here is a spinner as represented in the Codex Vindobonensis.